 Notable contributors include US Senator Jeff Merkley (D-OR), Peter Kuper (Spy Vs. Spy, The Metamorphosis, Ruins), Tom Hart (Hutch Owen, Rosalie Lightning), David Lasky (The Carter Family) Donna Barr (The Desert Peach), Dr. Warren Binford, Michael Bochenek Sr. Council Children’s Division of Human Rights Watch, Walter Alice Sickert (The Army of Broken Toys) contributor and editor Mauricio Cordero (MIT).

 The BORDERx Anthology Project has attracted artists from around the world.
 Argentina, Egypt, South Africa, The United Kingdom and of course the U.S.A.
 We are artists and writers united who are willing to stand in the face of oppression and to denounce it in words and pictures.
 We use comix as our medium and we have partnered with many other organizations to put the current policies on record.
 By diving deep into the details, we seek to bring context and depth beyond the headlines.
-The collected works will be assembled and published in both digital and paper volumes and are available through our crowdfunding initiative we are raising funds for the South Texas Human Rights Center who provide water stations, search and rescue as well as forensic recovery for migrants who take the treacherous journey to cross the border in search of a better life.
+The collected works are available in both digital and paperback and are available through most book retailers large and small.
+We continue to raise funds for the South Texas Human Rights Center who provide water stations, search and rescue as well as forensic recovery for migrants who take the treacherous journey to cross the border in search of a better life.
 We have also partnered with Project Amplify and Asylum Seekers Advocacy Program (ASAP) to bring sworn testimonies from migrants to the page.